About Addlestone Honey

 I'm Paul, an Addlestone-based beekeeper and creator of Addlestone honey.

-Addlestone Honey is a small-scale honey producer, located in the town of Addlestone, Surrey, England - 6 miles west of Greater London, just within the M25 orbital motorway.
+Addlestone Honey is a honey producer, located in the town of Addlestone, Surrey, England - 8 miles west of Greater London, just within the M25 orbital motorway.

 Addlestone honey beehives at our Woburn hill apiary site.